 There are more than 20 dive sites along the coast of Dauin.
 Namely: Ducomi Pier, Mainit, San Miguel, Talisay, El Dorado, Mike’s, Secret Corner, Tires, Cars, Dauin north, Dauin south, Ginama an, Masaplod norte, Pyramid, Masaplod sur, Bahura, Atmosphere, The pier, Unity point, Thalatta, and Basac.

-Sea Creatures in Dauin
+Marine Diversity in Dauin

-Who would have thought that one can find so many cool critters on a what appears to be a boring patch of sand?
+Who would have thought that one can find so many cool critters on what appears to be a boring patch of sand?

 Below are some of the creatures I found while muck diving in Dauin.
 Photos were taken using my Canon G7X Mark II and Fantasea Underwater Housing.